marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/how-to-use-inline-assembly-language-in-c-code.rst

 asynchronous signals may observe unrelated temporary values residing in the register.

-.. index:: register variable after longjmp

-.. index:: global register after longjmp
+.. index:: register variable after longjmp, global register after longjmp, value after longjmp, longjmp, setjmp

-.. index:: value after longjmp

-.. index:: longjmp

-.. index:: setjmp

 On most machines, ``longjmp`` restores to each global register variable the value it had at the time of the ``setjmp``.
 On some